Mel Brooks: 'I'm An EGOT; I Don't Need Any More'

 Before the films, there was his TV career: Brooks was a writer for Your Show of Shows,one of the most influential comedy series in television history and a precursor to Saturday Night Live; and he was the co-creator of the spy spoof series Get Smart.

-Brooks, who is the subject of a new American Masters documentary, Make a Noisefrom filmmaker Robert Trachtenberg, that premieres May 20 on PBS, says his penchant for spoofing genres was firmly in the tradition of poking fun out of love.
+Brooks, who is the subject of an American Masters documentary, Make a Noisefrom filmmaker Robert Trachtenberg, that premiered May 20 on PBS, says his penchant for spoofing genres was firmly in the tradition of poking fun out of love.

 "I loved Westerns as a little kid, and I loved horror films," Brooks tells Fresh Air's David Bianculli.
 "I had fun with them, but I also saluted the glory of the Western and the glory of James Whale's Frankenstein and Dracula.